 The folk-rock years were to be short-lived, though, and the Celtic revival was under way.
 Duncan remained at heart a traditional musician and singer, but the rock’n’roll years of his childhood and his love of good country music – Hank Williams, Gram Parsons, Willie Nelson and the like – kept him a bit apart from the real dedicated folk scene.
 He played in a number of covers bands and worked at his embryonic song writing career until what he laughingly refers to as his ‘big break’ in 1980, when he signed to small Glasgow indie label Pulsar, who released his first single, Teach Me How To Dance, a ballad written by a friend of his, and produced by Cy.
 It sold in its dozens (well, a couple of dozen) and the follow-up, a disco version of Rhythm of the Rain didn’t make it out of the studio.
 He recorded these under the name Duncan Aran, which at the time was considered more rock’n’roll than McCrone.
 Well, maybe just a bit…

 Next milestone was his first song writing credit, in 1982, when the big-selling Scottish singer Valerie Dunbar released a single of Always Argyll, written by Duncan and a friend, Jimmy Jamieson from Tighnabruaich, Argyll.
 He remembers getting a royalty cheque for over £500 from his publisher a year later – equivalent to three months’ wages!
-The song went on to be covered by over thirty artists in Scotland, Ireland and Australia, and Duncan has recorded it himself for the first time on this new album…a labour of love, he freely admits.
+The song went on to be covered by over thirty artists in Scotland, Ireland and Australia.

 A number of artists picked up on their songs, including Irish stars Foster & Allen and Dominic Kirwan, who had a hit single with the Duncan & Cy ballad Absent Friends.
-Together with an old friend, Colin Jack, they also bought one of Scotland’s oldest-established music publishing companies, Jammy Music, and for a while it looked as though Duncan would be devoting the future to songwriting.
+They also bought one of Scotland’s oldest-established music publishing companies, Jammy Music, and for a while it looked as though Duncan would be devoting the future to songwriting.

-As always, the songs reflect things, people and issues that matter to Duncan, from nostalgic thoughts of old cars to ballads of mid-life crises, homesickness and growing-up kids, to the stunningly simple last track, featuring just Duncan and his guitar in a tribute to his boyhood hero, speed king Donald Campbell.
+As always, the songs reflected things, people and issues that matter to Duncan, from nostalgic thoughts of old cars to ballads of mid-life crises, homesickness and growing-up kids, to the stunningly simple last track, featuring just Duncan and his guitar in a tribute to his boyhood hero, speed king Donald Campbell.
 The songs are never sad – when he gets close to this, he has a knack of pulling back from the abyss with a humorous or witty observation.
-The title track is indeed a love song, however most of the tracks are love songs to life, to places, to the people and things that really matter.
-The writing is sharp and acutely observed, the musicianship unsurpassed and the recording quality superb.